Forlk4/Web_Kalkulator/README.md

 ## Setup
 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/muhammadhafizalkautsar/Web_Kalkulator.git`
+1. Clone the repository: `git clone https://github.com/Forlk4/Web_Kalkulator.git`
 2. Navigate to the project directory: `cd Web_Kalkulator`
 3. Open `index.html` in your preferred web browser.

 ## Contributing
 Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.
+To contribute to this project, fork the repository, make your changes, and submit a pull request.